PlayFab/gsdk/UnrealPlugin/README.md

 ## Deploy to PlayFab

-Finally, you're ready to [deploy your game-server to PlayFab](ThirdPersonMPCloudDeploy.md), and test with real game servers in the cloud.
+Finally, you're ready to [create game servers in the cloud](ThirdPersonMPCloudDeploy.md) using PlayFab Multiplayer Services.

 # Acknowledgements